MorrisCastro04/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 task 4:returns a set of all elements present in only one set.

 task 5: returns the number of keys in a dictionary.

+task 6: prints a dictionary by ordered keys.